Svitavy: Sights

-Svitavy has a valuable historical core.
+Svitavy has a valuable historic core.
 Its centre includes the almost 500 m long main square with architecturally noteworthy civic buildings.
 It is the fourth longest square in the Czech Republic and has the second longest arcade in the country.
 The Renaissance houses from the 16th century were reconstructed in the Baroque style after the fire in 1781.

 In the middle of the square is a Baroque Marian column from 1703.
 The column is surrounded by the three patron saints of the town – St. Sebastian, St. Florian and St. John of Nepomuk.
 In the grotto of the column there is a statue of St. Rosalie.
 On the square there is also the Fountain of St. Florian from 1783.

 The town walls from 1389 were demolished during the 19th century.
 A semi-circular bastion is the only remnant.